huggingface/datasets/docs/source/processing.rst

 - arrow files: they contain your dataset's data
 - dataset_info.json: contains the description, citations, etc. of the dataset
-- state.json: contains the list of the arrow files and other informations like the dataset format type, if any (torch or tensorflow for example)
+- state.json: contains the list of the arrow files and other information like the dataset format type, if any (torch or tensorflow for example)

 .. code-block::